DepFCD/DepFCD/README.md

 # Dependency Facade: The Coupling and Conflicts between Android Framework and Its Customization
 This project contains the tool, data, and scripts of our ICSE 2023 under-reviewing work —— `Dependency Facade: The Coupling and Conflicts between Android Framework and Its Customization`.
 The directory is conducted as follows.
 Please note that due to paper page limit, we attach Section `Threats to Validity` <here>.
-We opened all of the collected data of the investigated subjects.
-As for the industrial (IndustrialX) subject, because of the confidential issue and file size limit of GitHub, we only upload key research data and scripts to this repository.
+We opened all of the collected data of the investigated open-source subjects.
+As for the close-source industrial (IndustrialX) subject, because of the confidential issue and file size limit of GitHub, we only upload key research data and scripts to this repository.

 The whole directory goes like the following:
 ```